Naoghuman/articles/SokubanFX/02_Create-first-prototype.md

     }

     /**
-     * Loads the map from the ResourceBundle and returns the converted map as a List<String>.
+     * Loads the map from the ResourceBundle and returns the loaded map as a List<String>.
      *
      * @param level Which map should be loaded?
      * return The converted map as a list from strings.